-Get the Top 10 TV, movies, videogames, websites, etc. watched during a recent week.
 Free reports and press releases on their research.
 Detailed data only available to paying clients.
-Search also library databases for articles about Nielsen rating, such as Communication & Mass Media Complete, Business Source Premier, and ABI/Inform Complete.
+Search also library databases for articles about Nielsen ratings, such as Communication & Mass Media Complete, Business Source Premier, and ABI/Inform Complete.
 In addition, Variety reports Nielsen ratings.
 Search Variety directly through the OmniFile Full Text Mega database and enter "variety and nielsen and ratings" to locate summaries in Variety.

 Coverage of more than 80 regional business publications covering all metropolitan and rural areas within the United States.